Car Insurance: Which is Best? 2022

 While a typical deductible could be $500, you may set it lower or higher.
 The lower the deductible the more your monthly rate will be.
 If you know that you can afford a $1,000 deductible in the event of a claim, you’ll save money each month by opting for the higher deductible.

 In Canada, car insurance is regulated at a provincial or territorial level.
 This means that every place functions a little bit differently from one another.
 While much of the country operates on a mandatory private insurance model, a few provinces offer public auto insurance through public Crown corporations.
 You can often purchase additional private coverage in provinces with public coverage.

 Here is how to provinces’ insurance requirements break down:

-Provinces with private auto insurance
+Provinces and territories with private auto insurance

 - New Brunswick

 - British Columbia: through the Insurance Corporation of British Columbia (ICBC)

 - Manitoba: through the Manitoba Public Insurance (MPI)

 - Saskatchewan: through the Saskatchewan Government Insurance (SGI)

 Finally, Quebec operates a hybrid model.
 The public SAAQ (Société de l'assurance automobile du Québec) covers personal injuries caused by a car collision.
 This is paid through taxes and annual driver's license fees.
 Drivers in Quebec are required to purchase a minimum $50,000 third-party insurance policy on the private market.
 This covers civil liability and property damage.